BleedingXiko/GhostHub/README.md

 - Media not loading?
 Check your paths and file types
 - Tunnel not starting?
 Ensure cloudflared.exe is present (for .bat/Python mode)
+- Video transcoding not working?
+Make sure ffmpeg and ffprobe are installed and accessible
 - Chat or sync buggy?
 Refresh — GhostHub is resilient and stateless
 - Crashes?
 Run from terminal for logs:
   ```bash